AChiabodo/AMLNotes/Questions.md

    - RoI Pooling is a technique used in object detection algorithms to extract features from a region of interest (RoI) in an image.
 It works by dividing the RoI into a grid of sub-windows and then "snapping" the features to the grid.
 This can lead to a loss of information and reduce the accuracy of the object detection algorithm.
    - RoI Align is a variation of RoI pooling that uses **bilinear interpolation** to align the features with the grid.
 This can help to preserve the spatial information and improve the accuracy of the object detection algorithm.

 5. **Semantic Segmentation** is the task of classifying each pixel in an image according to the object it belongs to.
 It is a pixel-level classification task that can be used to create detailed and accurate object masks.
+Various techniques can be used for semantic segmentation, such as fully convolutional networks and U-Net.

+1. **Fully Convolutional Networks (FCNs)** are used to perform semantic segmentation by applying **Downsampling** and **Upsampling** inside the network.
+First a series of convolutional layers are applied to the input image to extract the **features vector**.
+The network is then designed to upsample the feature vector and the obtained output is a **pixel-wise** classification with original image size $C$ x $H$ x $W$ where $C$ is the number of classes.
+      - **Downsampling** is performed by applying a series of convolutional layers alternated to Pooling layers.
+The convolutional layers are used to extract the features from the input image, while the pooling layers are used to reduce the spatial dimensions of the feature map.
+      - **Upsampling** is performed by applying "Unpooling" layers like Bilinear Interpolation, Max Unpooling etc. No learning is involved in this types of layers.
+An alternative is the **Transposed Convolution** that is a learnable layer that can be used to upsample the feature map.

+1. **Instance Segmentation** is the task of identifying and localizing each object instance in an image.
+It is a combination of object detection and semantic segmentation, and can be used to create detailed and accurate object masks for each object in an image.
+Can be performed with a **Mask R-CNN** that extends the Faster R-CNN by adding a new task after RoI pooling : **Mask Prediction**.

+1. **Panoptic Segmentation** is the task of simultaneously performing semantic segmentation and instance segmentation on an image.
+It can be used to create detailed and accurate object masks for each object in an image, as well as to classify each pixel according to the object it belongs to.

 ## Lesson 12